What happens after Nora leaves home

-'What Happens After Nora Leaves Home?'
-(Simplified Chinese: "娜拉走后怎样？"; Traditional Chinese: "娜拉走後怎樣？"; Pinyin: "Nà Lā Zǒu Hòu Zěn Yàng?") is a speech given by Chinese writer Lu Xun at Beijing Women's Normal College in 1923.
-In his speech, Lu Xun evaluated the ending of A Doll's House by Norwegian playwright Henrik Ibsen, where the heroine Nora leaves home to search for her selfhood.
-Concerned with the blind following of Nora's rebel, Lu Xun spoke to address its potential danger.
+"What Happens After Nora Leaves Home?" is a speech given by Chinese writer Lu Xun at Beijing Women's Normal College in 1923.
+In his speech, Lu Xun evaluated the ending of A Doll's House by Norwegian playwright Henrik Ibsen, where the heroine Nora Helmer leaves home to search for her selfhood.
+Concerned that people might blindly follow Nora's rebellion, Lu Xun spoke to address what he believed to be the potential dangers of doing so.

 Lu Xun takes a pessimistic view on Nora's departure, stating that her follow-up options are either prostitution or a humiliating return because of her economic incapability.
 As his critique of Nora furthers, Lu Xun expands to discuss the general political and economic oppression facing Chinese society.
 He believes economic independence is the foundation of a liberated mind, and could only be achieved through radical social revolution, which will free China from all forms of enslavement.
 Nevertheless, he is ambiguous as to when and how the revolution will take place.

 Lu Xun's emphasis on economic independence and its connection with political liberation shows his insightful observation on contemporary Chinese society.
-However, as later academics point out, his argument is still flawed as it overlooks the story's other characters, overemphasizes material needs over internal change and marginalizes women's issues for nationalistic purposes.
-Lu Xun's 1925 short story, 'Regret for the Past('伤逝', 'Shangshi')', is considered as the literary spiritual successor of his take on Nora.
+However, as later academics point out, his argument is still flawed as it overlooks the story's other characters, overemphasizes material needs over internal change, and marginalizes women's issues for nationalistic purposes.
+Lu Xun's 1925 short story "Regret for the Past" is considered the literary spiritual successor of his take on Nora.

 Synopsis

 Henrik Ibsen's A Doll's House (1879)

 Henrik Ibsen's 1879 play A Doll's House follows the individual awakening of Nora Helmer, wife to a bank employee named Torvald Helmer.
-When a faux scandal breaks out that threatens the livelihood of the Helmers, Torvald accuses Nora of ruining his life, contrary to his earlier promise to take on everything himself as the man of the family.
+When a scandal breaks out that threatens the livelihood of the Helmers, Torvald accuses Nora of ruining his life, contrary to his earlier promise to take on everything himself as the man of the family.
 After learning the scandal would be resolved secretly, Torvald is overjoyed and forgives Nora.
 However, Nora, who has seen Torvald's true selfish character, decides to leave.
 She tells Torvald that like her father, he had never known her—even she doesn't know who she really is herself.
 She states that she felt like a 'puppet' under Torvald's control and she needs some time to live alone to understand herself.
 The play ends as Nora leaves Torvald, with the door slamming on her exit from the house.
 The play is considered one of the best works depicting female predicament of the Western bourgeois class.
 Scholar Joan Templeton praised the ending, noting it 'constitutes nineteenth-century feminism's universally agreed-upon base for women's emancipation".